ladybug-tools/ladybug-web/index.md

 ## Features

 * Uses GitHub API to obtain up-to-date list of files
-	* GitHub API rate limits are not abused because pocessing is done client-side and each individual client has their own separate quota
+	* GitHub API rate limits are not abused because processing is done client-side
+	* Each individual client has their own separate quota
+* General meshanism is quite straightforward
 	* If a folder has a file titled 'index.html' then the folder is added to the list of items of interest
 	* Otherwise the folder is ignored
-* The index file pints to the script in the folder that should be run at load time
+* The index file points to the script in the folder that should be run at load time
-* If a folder has a readme.md' file than that file is read, the contents converted from Markdown to HTML and displayed
+* If a folder has a readme.md' file than that file is read
+	* Contents converted from Markdown to HTML and displayed
 * If a script of interest has HTML meta tags for description, keywords and data then that information is displayed
+* Apps are displayed in iframes
 	* In order to keep things moving fast, at any given time, only three iframes are in active use
 	* Iframes only become active once they scroll into view

 ## Current Effort

-Two avenues of user guidance are being explored:
+Two avenues of user guidance are being explored - 'All-in-one' and 'Read Me'.
+Both types are exhibited below - just beneath the full-width app 'splash screen'.

-## All-In-One
+### All-In-One

 Documentation is kept inside the HTML files.
-Information is stored in standard HTML meta tags Currently all the files have tags for
+Information is stored in standard HTML meta tags Currently all the files have tags for:

 * Description
 * Key words